NFL Rumors: Jets, Vikings, Broncos, And Cardinals Are Finalist For Kirk Cousins Per Adam Schefter

 The list makes sense as most experts view most of these destinations as just being a quarterback away from serious contention in 2018.
 The Broncos have struggled with the carousel of quarterbacks.
 The Vikings could be on the verge of having no one with Case Keenum, Sam Bradford, and Teddy Bridgewater all free agents.
 The Cardinals are looking for someone to lead them to the next step, and the Jets are looking to build toward the future.

-In 2017, Cousins, while with the Washington Redskins passed for 4093 yards, 27 touchdowns, and 13 interceptions while completing 64.3 percent of his passes.
+In 2017, Cousins, while with the Washington Redskins, passed for 4093 yards, 27 touchdowns, and 13 interceptions while completing 64.3 percent of his passes.
 Kirk Cousins is the hottest name mentioned in NFL rumors and rightfully so.
 Cousins paring with the Vikings may have the most legs due to the Vikings’ record last season.
-WIth their highly touted defense returning and the offense full of youth, the Vikings may have the best chance at landing Cousins.
+With their highly touted defense returning and the offense full of youth, the Vikings may have the best chance at landing Cousins.

 Four final teams are expected to go after Kirk Cousins, according to @AdamSchefter.